 Frequently Asked Questions

-If your CHP provider believes the COVID-19 test is appropriate for you after your free virtual screening, they will direct you to the ER, a community testing site or set up a home testing visit to collect the specimen and send it to an appropriate lab.
-Other testing options may be made available once approved by the government.
+If your CHP provider believes the COVID-19 test is appropriate for you after your free virtual screening, they will direct you to the ER, a community testing site, or set up a home testing visit to collect a specimen and send it to an appropriate lab. myCovidMD and Shared Harvest Fund also offer free testing pop-up events for underserved communities across the U.S.

 Results may take 3 to 6 days to process.
 However, due to the high demand, quicker testing options are coming down the pipeline.
 Once the results are in, you will receive text notification from myCovidMD with follow up instructions.